michiganaerospace/mathtools/README.md

 object.

 #### Examples

-The goal is to fuse flexibility and computational efficiency with an easy-to-use API.

 To get a sense of what ```Fit``` can do, consider the following example: We have data ```y``` sampled at points ```x```, as illustrated in the following